yunuoch/yunuoch.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bio"
+title: "About"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I'm a PhD student at Computer and Information Science, University of Pennsylvania, advised by Prof. [Chenfanfu Jiang](https://www.seas.upenn.edu/~cffjiang/).
-My research interests include scientific computation and its application in computer graphics, especially physics-based simulation.
+I will start my PhD career at Department of Mathematics, University of California, Los Angeles in Fall 2021, advised by Prof. [Chenfanfu Jiang](https://www.seas.upenn.edu/~cffjiang/).
+My research interests include scientific computation and its application in graphics, especially physics-based animation.

 I received my Bachelor's Degree in Computational Mathematics from the School of the Gifted Young, University of Science and Technology of China (USTC) in July, 2020.
 Here is my [CV](https://yunuoch.github.io/files/yunuo_cv.pdf).